 Several years ago, service inspections of composite station post insulators by utilities in Europe revealed instances of corona occurring not only close to the flange but also at some distance from the high voltage end.
 This finding was unexpected given that corona activity is usually linked to high electric field.
 Thermal inspection of these insulators detected hot spots in the same places where corona had been observed.
 Close visual inspection then revealed multiple punctures along the housing in those locations where corona and hot spots had been detected.
-Follow-up laboratory investigation found that the punctured areas were all marked by poor adhesion between core rod and polymeric housing.
+Follow-up laboratory investigation found that the punctured areas were all marked by poor adhesion between the core rod and the polymeric housing.
 This suggested that one of the ways composite insulators can deteriorate and fail is from manufacturing processes that do not ensure proper adhesion along this critical interface.

 The different types of elastomers grouped in International Standard ISO 1629,4 are coded using a single letter, the most important of which are: